TheUnifox/BadBeatMods/info.md

 - In order to reduce calls to the database, the server caches all DB tables.
 It refreshes this cache every 60 seconds.

 ## Rules/Goals of a ModVersion
-A ModVersion can (atm) share a version with other versions provided the supported game versions do not overlap.
+A ModVersion can (atm) share a version with other versions provided the supported game versions do not overlap, and the version string is unique.
 An example of an allowed overlap would be:
 - Heck v1.0.0 (hash: aaaa) supports 1.29.1
-- Heck v1.0.0 (hash: bbbb) supports 1.39.0
+- Heck v1.0.0+1.39.0 (hash: bbbb) supports 1.39.0

 An example of a prohibited overlap would be:
 - Heck v1.0.0 (hash: aaaa) supports 1.29.1